 On a small boutique cruise, you’ll have the benefit of a more personalized experience.
 As I said this small boutique cruise is capped to just 75 guests and the smaller boat can get up closer to the Mitre Peak falls and to the rocks where you’ll often see seals and Fiordland Penguins lazing about.
 The only downside to a smaller boat is that they are often more expensive.

 If you choose a bigger boat – like this Southern Discoveries boat you will be sharing the experience with around 200 others.
 In saying that, the boat is big enough that it doesn’t ever feel too crowded.
-On of the big benefits of this particular boat is the huge outdoor deck and the spacious indoor seating area (featuring big windows) so you can comfortable enjoy the experience no matter the weather.
-This tour is priced from $145 NZD per person.
+One of the big benefits of this particular boat is the huge outdoor deck and the spacious indoor seating area (featuring big windows) so you can comfortably enjoy the experience no matter the weather.

-Related Read: After our cruise, we checked out the Instagram-famous Milford Sound Swing, which is pretty hard to find.
+And after our morning cruise, we checked out the Instagram-famous Milford Sound Swing, which is pretty hard to find.
 Lucky for you, I have a detailed guide on how to find the Milford Sound Swing!

 As I said, Milford Sound is one of the most-visited places in all of New Zealand – so as you can guess, with close to a million visitors every year, the cruises tend to book out quickly.
 This is why we STRONGLY recommend booking your cruise as soon as you know the date you’ll be in Milford Sound.
 That way, you can avoid disappointment and pick the cruise that’s right for you.